Updated June 24, 2020

-The novel COVID-19 coronavirus has created a public health threat to our Church family and community.
-In light of uncertainty over how widespread the virus may become in our region, the Diocese of Charlotte announces the following measures to protect the health and well-being of everyone:
+The novel COVID-19 coronavirus remains a public health threat to our Church family and community.
+The Diocese of Charlotte has put in place the following measures to protect the health and well-being of everyone:

-- SUNDAY MASS OBLIGATION WAIVED: The obligation to attend Sunday Mass is lifted for all Catholics of the diocese until further notice.
+- SUNDAY MASS OBLIGATION WAIVED: The obligation to attend Sunday Mass remains suspended for all Catholics of the diocese until further notice.
 Please exercise prudential judgment in deciding whether to attend Mass.
+People who are ill or vulnerable to infection are strongly encouraged to stay at home and attend Mass virtually on TV or streamed live online.
 The dispensation from Mass does not remove the obligation to keep the Lord’s Day holy: seek to refrain from work, spend time in prayer individually and as a family, and extend charity to others.
 If you are unable to attend Mass, you are encouraged to make a spiritual communion:

 An Act of Spiritual Communion